 Synology is a Taiwanese firm that specializes in Network Area Storage (NAS).
 While it’s not the cheapest way to create your own VPN server, Synology is definitely at the top of its game.
 It offers much that you would be hard pushed to achieve otherwise.
 This includes everything from simple NAS to nearly everything web-related.
-The company's success lies in the depth of advanced features and simple plug-and-play management system if provides.
-This gets you going with even the most complex of tasks.

-How to Set up a Synology VPN
+How to Set up a VPN on Synology

-If you want to set up a VPN for Synology you will need to follow the basic steps outlined below.
+If you want to set up a VPN client on Synology you will need to follow the basic steps outlined below.
 Synology devices support all 3 major VPN protocols: PPTP, L2TP, and OpenVPN.
 For security and privacy purposes we strongly recommend opting for OpenVPN.
 To setup OpenVPN for Synology you will need to:

 Download the necessary config files from your VPN provider.
 If you aren't sure what config files you need ask your provider directly.
 You will need the .ovpn files for either UDP or TCP connections depending on which you intend to use (we recommend UDP as it is faster and more stable).
 You will also require .crt and .key files.
 (If your VPN cannot provide you with access to these files, you will likely need to subscribe to a different VPN service.)